-Bookfeast would like to thank all the wonderful and inspiring venues for hosting Festival events: Pitt Rivers Museum, The Story Museum, the Weston Library, the North Wall and the Oxford University Museum of Natural History.
+Bookfeast would like to thank all the wonderful and inspiring venues for hosting Festival 2016 events: Pitt Rivers Museum, The Story Museum, the Weston Library, the North Wall and the Oxford University Museum of Natural History.
 These venues add so much to the children’s overall Festival experience, and the authors love visiting them too!

 “Such a lot to inspire them!
 Especially good to see those children who might not have visited or experienced such a setting so excited and inspired.”
-Teacher, Beckley Primary School
+Teacher, Beckley primary school

 “Thank you for organising such a wonderful event!”
-Teacher, Fringford Primary School
+Teacher, Fringford primary school

 “Very interactive, fun and at the right level for the children.
 Would recommend!”
-Teacher, St Barnabas Primary School
+Teacher, St Barnabas primary school

 “I enjoyed seeing Shakespeare in comic strip form and having the opportunity to ask Marcia questions.”
-Pupil, St Christopher’s Primary School
+Pupil, St Christopher’s primary school

 For more information about the Bookfeast Schools Festival contact firstname.lastname@example.org

-Bookfeast Schools Festival thanks our sponsors:
+Bookfeast Schools Festival thanks our sponsors and supporters: